 Bottom line

-- Check your airline’s specific policy (use our Flying Hub)
+- Check your airline’s specific policy (use our Baby Travel Gear Checker)

 - Measure your car seat width against the plane seat width